Building the package#

 Build#

-There are two flavours of the CLP package:
+There are two flavors of the CLP package:

 1. clp-json for managing JSON logs